-2. Numeric Code: It consists of 3 digits.
-First digit from left represents the year with a value starting from 1, second digit represents subject/specilization, and third digit represents the sequence of the course within same subject category.
+2. Numeric code consists of 3 digits.
+The first number from the left represents the year, with values starting from 1, the second number represents the subject, and the third number represents the sequence of courses within the same subject category.